 At Crumley Roberts, we handle truck accident claims for clients across North Carolina.
 In our experience as personal injury attorneys, we have seen just how traumatic truck accidents can be.
 Our goal is to provide the support and legal counsel you need to recover maximum compensation.

 Dealing with a trucking company’s insurance company can be difficult, considering the vast resources they seem to have at their disposal to defend against injury lawsuits.
-When you come to our firm, we will handle the logistics for you – all you must do is focus on getting better.
+When you come to our firm, we will handle the logistics for you – all you will have to do is focus on getting better.

 In truck accident cases, we may be able to pursue financial compensation for:

-- Emotional trauma, including pain, suffering, and loss of enjoyment of life
+- Emotional trauma, including pain, suffering, and loss of enjoyment of life; and

 How We Can Help

-While it may seem impossible to face Goliath, putting Crumley Roberts on your side can give you a great chance of securing the financial compensation and justice you deserve.
+While it may seem impossible to face Goliath, having Crumley Roberts on your side can give you a great chance to secure the financial compensation and justice you deserve.
 You don’t have to go it alone.
-Put a seasoned truck accident lawyer in your corner.
+With us, you'll have a seasoned truck accident lawyer in your corner.

 Listed below are just some of the ways we can help victims of trucking accidents.

-- Determining the full, fair value of your truck accident claim.
-It is important to determine exactly what your claim is worth, carefully considering current and future financial losses.
-This may include medical care, property damage, lost earnings, and emotional trauma.
-We will consider every possibility so we can properly value your claim.
+- Determining the full, fair value of your truck accident claim: It is important to determine exactly what your claim is worth, by taking into consideration your current and future financial losses.
+These may include medical care, property damage, lost earnings, and emotional trauma.
+We will consider every possibility so that we can properly value your claim.

-- Filing your insurance claim.
-We will send the insurance company a demand letter, requesting the amount of financial compensation we believe your case is worth.
-We will work closely with you to make sure you agree with this amount and it is in your best interests.
+- Filing your insurance claim: We will send the insurance company a demand letter, requesting the amount of financial compensation we believe your case is worth.
+We will work closely with you to make sure you agree with the amount and that it is in your best interests.

-- Negotiating with the insurance provider to seek a fair settlement.
-If the trucking company’s insurance provider sends a counteroffer, we will review this to see if it is fair.
-If not, we will negotiate as necessary to seek the best possible settlement on your behalf.
+- Negotiating with the insurance provider to seek a fair settlement: If the trucking company’s insurance provider sends a counteroffer, we will review it to see if it is fair.
+If the counteroffer in not considered fair, we will negotiate as necessary to seek the best possible settlement on your behalf.

 When faced with the medical bills, physical trauma, and emotional damages associated with a truck accident, you may feel frustrated or helpless.
 Let Crumley Roberts take away the worry.
 We care about your every need and will be here for you every step of the way in the pursuit of justice.